 Using the language that individuals use for themselves shows that we care as a Church and that we affirm them as a child of God.

-— The Methodist Inclusive Language Guide
+— Methodist Inclusive Language Guide

 LGBTQIA+ focus